jemmy512/book-notes/Linux/unp.md

     * A socket `error` is pending.
 A read operation on the socket will not block and will return an error (−1) with errno set to the specific error condition.
 These pending errors can also be fetched and cleared by calling getsockopt and specifying the SO_ERROR socket option.

 2. A socket is **ready for writing** if any of the following four conditions is true:
     * The number of bytes of available space in the socket send buffer is greater than or equal to the current size of the `low-water mark` for the socket send buffer and either: (i) the socket is connected, or (ii) the socket does not require a connection (e.g., UDP).
-This means that if we set the socket to non- blocking (Chapter 16), a write operation will not block and will return a pos- itive value (e.g., the number of bytes accepted by the transport layer).
+This means that if we set the socket to nonblocking (Chapter 16), a write operation will not block and will return a positive value (e.g., the number of bytes accepted by the transport layer).
 We can set this low-water mark using the SO_SNDLOWAT socket option.
 This low-water mark normally defaults to 2048 for TCP and UDP sockets.
     * The write half of the connection is `closed`.
 A write operation on the socket will generate SIGPIPE (Section 5.12).
     * A socket using a non-blocking connect has completed the connection, or the connect has failed.
     * A socket `error` is pending.
 A write operation on the socket will not block and will return an error (−1) with errno set to the specific error condition.
 These pending errors can also be fetched and cleared by calling getsockopt with the SO_ERROR socket option.